 How to save on California closing costs

-While closing costs aren't typically the biggest expense for sellers in California, you do have some options to help you pay less, if possible.
+While closing costs aren't usually the biggest expense for sellers in California, there are a few ways to reduce these fees.

 Negotiate for the buyer to pay